Work

 Be obvious

-Finally, if sizing or fit are often purchase barriers for certain products, consider providing an easy link to or information for contacting customer service on the PDP.
+If sizing or fit are often purchase barriers for certain products, consider providing an easy link to or information for contacting customer service on the PDP.
+For example, retailer brand Walker Edison includes infographic images of their products with dimensions directly inside the product gallery so that customers can easily access key dimensional information early on in their product detail browsing journey.

-You can’t miss it: this brand includes the size chart as an image in the image gallery.
+You can’t miss it: Walker Edison includes dimension information as an image in the image gallery.

 Add more details or instructions